-Forward-thinking cloud security trends pros must better address the largely known security risks, monitor the true value of Shadow IT devices much closely and also resolve the intrinsic limitations introduced by the IoT or internet of things, according to Gartner.
-Gartner looks at 5 major areas of enterprise security concerns, which businesses faced in 2017 and hence here are some predictions for the forthcoming years about protecting cloud networks and cloud data from threats likely to arise ahead.
-These areas include vulnerability & threat management, data security & application security, network security & mobile security, identity management and IAM, and IoT security.
+Cloud security trends pros must address the widely known security risks, monitor the real value of Shadow IT devices much closely, and also resolve the intrinsic limitations introduced by the IoT or internet of things, according to Gartner.
+Gartner looks at five major areas of enterprise security concerns, which businesses faced in 2017, and hence here are some predictions for the forthcoming years about protecting cloud networks and cloud data from threats likely to arise ahead.
+These areas include vulnerability & risk management, data security & application security, network security & mobile security, identity management, and IAM, and IoT security.

 A paramount suggestion that comes forth from these recommendations is that businesses running over cloud work models must be aware of the fact that delaying cloud security measures to avoid disrupting the current business benefits would be a false profit.
-So it is always suggested that security pros, which are always ahead of the times, must make such decisions about protecting their cloud networks and resources as per the range of predicted risks and weaknesses being represented to their businesses and their goals.
+It is always suggested that security pros must make such decisions about protecting their cloud networks and resources as per the range of predicted risks and weaknesses represented to their businesses and their goals.

 Cloud Security Trends Predictions as per Gartner’s Recent Findings

-Some of the cloud security trends predictions are describe below:
+Some of the cloud security trends predictions are described below:

 - Through the year 2018, over fifty percent of IoT device-manufacturers won’t be capable enough to address security threats from various weak authentication practices.
-The IoT devices continue to be made again without enough considerations being given to cloud security threats, and even some are still located in cloud networks so that, if they are exploited, it could expose data and networks to harms and breaches.
-Business houses thus require such frameworks that can determine these risks from IoT devices and appropriate data controls are thus needed to deal with them.
+The IoT devices continue to be without enough consideration given to cloud security threats, and even some are still located in cloud networks so that, if they are exploited, it could expose data and systems to harms and breaches.
+Business houses thus require such frameworks that can determine these risks from IoT devices, and appropriate data controls are therefore needed to deal with them.

 - By the year 2020, more than twenty-five percent of identified enterprise security attacks would be involving IoT, even though IoT would be accounting for only ten percent of IT security budgets.
-Now, as security pros will not be able to determine the significance of IoT devices being represented to organizations, therefore business units using them must be the best choice for determining the risks they represent.
-5-10% of IT security spending must be kept aside to monitor/protect such devices as required.
+Now, as security pros will not be able to determine the significance of IoT devices represented to organizations.
+Therefore business units using them must be the best choice for assessing the risks they pose.
+5-10% of IT security spending must be allocated to monitor/protect such devices as required.

 Cloud Security for Data Being Shared